 Comically Missing the Point: Mulberry holds a "Greatest Person Alive" Award Show in "First World Problems", and tells viewers to answer via the Internet.
 To her dismay, some Trolls declare Adolf Hitler the winner.
 The foremost reason Taffy sees not to give Hitler the prize money concerns the fact that he's not alive.

-Cool and Unusual Punishment: In the November 2013 comic, Mulberry and her friends act rather terrified at their inability to fast-forward commercials when watching TV live, instead of on their DVR.
+Cool and Unusual Punishment: In "Mulberry's Wraparounds", Mulberry and her friends act rather terrified at their inability to fast-forward commercials when watching TV live, instead of on their DVR.
 The stupidity of the following ads makes their fears seem justified.

 A Day in the Limelight: "Mulberry Killed the Brenda Starr" has Taffy announce "The first all-Taffy issue of BANG!"
 However, Mulberry admits that she forgot about promising Taffy the whole issue, and already gave most of it to the other contributors.
 Consequently, Taffy only ends up getting one page to herself, most of which she spends recapping "GameSaw".